February 18, 2022

 Blue Whale Cafe was founded by Environmental Club and Arts Council in 1995 as a student lead fundraising event to educate and protect large whale species being hunted to the brink of extinction.
 Today, proceeds go to support all ocean life that is affected by oil spills, industrial manufacturing toxins, pesticides, inland pollution, mining, and land runoff.

-Gradually, the Arts Council has become the organizer and producer of Blue Whale Cafe with the support of the Environmental Club.
+Gradually, the Arts Council has become the organizer and producer of Blue Whale Cafe.
 Arts Council purposefully designs the atmosphere to feel connected and committed to each other and that each person who volunteers, performs, or attends knows that what they are doing matters.
-That is why our act has included comedy, dance, spoken word, singing, rapping, and bands.

 Greenpeace has estimated that up to 12 million metric tons of plastic—everything from plastic bottles and bags to microbeads—end up in our oceans each year.
 That’s a truckload of trash every minute.